protobufjs/protobuf.js/README.md

 ### Using JSON descriptors

-The library utilizes a JSON format that is equivalent to a .proto definition.
+The library utilizes JSON descriptors that are equivalent to a .proto definition.
 For example, the following is identical to the .proto definition seen above:

 ```json
 // awesome.json